isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-Next lets implement the method to verify the code sent by sms and return the secret to the to client.
+Next, let’s implement the method to verify the code sent by SMS and return the secret to the to client.

 ```csharp
 public async Task<VerifyCodeResponse> VerifyCode(string phoneNumber, string code) {